mk-fg/graphite-metrics/README.md

 	                        than once.
 Values from the latter ones override values in the former.
 Available CLI options override the values in any config.
+	  -a db-path, --xattr-emulation db-path
+	                        Emulate filesystem extended attributes (used in some collectors like sysstat or cron_log), storing per-path data in a simple shelve db.
 	  -n, --dry-run         Do not actually send data.
 	  --debug               Verbose operation mode.